Altona Magic SC

 Altona Magic Soccer Club (Commonly known as Altona Vardar SC) is a soccer team based in Altona North, a western suburb of Melbourne, Victoria, Australia.
 The Magic currently compete in the second tier of the Australian soccer league system.
 Founded in 1968, Altona Magic plays out of Paisley Park Soccer Complex.
-The club has won the Victorian Premier League on 5 occasions in seasons 1995,1996,1997,2008 and 2009.
+The club has won the Victorian Premier League on 5 occasions in seasons 1995, 1996, 1997, 2008 and 2009.
 In 2019, Altona made a return to the National Premier Leagues Victoria, following successive promotions in 2017 via the Victorian State League Division 1 and again in 2018 via National Premier Leagues Victoria 2 (West), both seasons Magic were crowned champions.

 History

 Altona Magic Soccer Club located in the west of Melbourne has been playing in the state elite competition the Victorian Premier League since 1989.
 The club has won 5 championships and produced many Australian internationals.
 The club colours of red and black signify the famous Macedonian Football Club, FK Vardar Skopje.
 Since the formation of the football club the Macedonian Community and Macedonian media continue to call the club the Vardar Football Club.

 In 1967 a group of Macedonian immigrants passionate about football initiated a meeting in Yarraville with the idea of forming a football team and by 1968 the team was registered as the Kingsville Soccer Club.
 The team played at Wembley Park, Yarraville (1968 to 1974) in the Victorian lower amateur leagues.

 In 1975 the Kingsville Soccer Club committee successfully acquired debt riddled German backed club Central Altona, with the successful acquisition the club shifted to Gray Reserve, Williamstown and played in the Victorian Provisional League Division 1 (1975 to 1979).

 In 1979 the club's desire to compete in the higher divisions of Victoria arrived with the amalgamation of first division strugglers Keilor City (German backed).
 The amalgamation brought the club to Division One and with a large membership base the club successfully negotiating with the Altona City Council to tenant the Paisley Park Soccer Complex, a master facility of its time and the current home of the club.

 The club renamed itself to Altona Gate Soccer Club in 1980 and for next 8 years competed in the Victorian Division 1 League.
 In 1988 the first success was achieved, the club won promotion to the State League (VPL) by finishing League Runners-Up.

-By 1996 the club incorporated the name Altona Magic Soccer Club, this was at time when Soccer Australia (now Football Federation Australia) encouraged all clubs to remove all ethnic affiliated names and logo's from all clubs across Australia.
+By 1996 the club incorporated the name Altona Magic Soccer Club, this was at time when Soccer Australia (now Football Federation Australia) encouraged all clubs to remove all ethnic affiliated names and logos from all clubs across Australia.

 The most successful period in the club's history was in the 1990s, Altona won 3 consecutive VPL championships in 1995, 96 and 97.
 The club added two more championship trophies in 2008 and 2009, this confirmed the club's position as one of the most successful clubs in Victorian Football.